 LAF/LAI4 selected photograph by Ron Haviv, VII

-Haviv’s work documenting illegal gold mining in the Peruvian Amazon was chosen as part of the 4th annual Latin American Fotografía y Ilustración competition (LAF/LAI4), a competition to honor the best work being created today in or about Latin America.
+Haviv’s work documenting illicit and unregulated gold mining in the Peruvian Amazon was chosen as part of the 4th annual Latin American Fotografía y Ilustración competition (LAF/LAI4), a competition to honor the best work being created today in or about Latin America.
 Ron Haviv was part of the team behind Amazon Aid Foundation’s award-winning documentary film Amazon Gold.
 You can see his full portfolio from Amazon Gold here.

 Ron Haviv is an Emmy nominated, award-winning photojournalist and co-founder of the photo agency VII, dedicated to documenting conflict and raising awareness about human rights issues around the globe.